 - Top sirloin roast is an adaptable choice that pairs well with glazes and rubs.

-- Family dinner roasts: What cut should you choose if you’re on a budget or cooking a family meal?
+- Family dinner roasts: What cut should you choose if you’re on a budget or cooking a delicious Sunday Beef Roast?

 - Sirloin tip is lean, tender, and affordable.
 This cut marinates well.

-- Eye of round roasts are an affordable cut that can be roasted in the oven or slow cooker for a family meal.
+- Eye of round roast is an affordable cut that can be roasted in the oven or slow cooker for a family meal.

 - Tri-tip roast is also known as bottom sirloin roast or triangle roast.
 It’s tender and packed with flavor.